torstengustafsson/TextGeneration/README.md

 http://www.decontextualize.com/teaching/rwet/n-grams-and-markov-chains/

 The application can download full texts from the Lord of The Rings trilogy, some of the Harry Potter books, and a couple of books from the Stormbringer series.
 These are texts that I happened to find on the internet, and they can easily be replaced with something else.

+The project is implemented with Xamarin.Forms, in Visual Studio 2017 using a cross-platform solution.
+An Android and a Windows project is currently working.
+The iOS project is currently left untouched.